 - 1 cayenne pepper, seeded and chopped (optional)

 - 1 (3-4lb) pork shoulder butt, cut into 1 ½-inch pieces

 - 1 tablespoon olive oil

 - Mix all mojo sauce ingredients together in a medium bowl and set aside.

-- Set Instant Pot to saute mode and add olive oil.
+- Set Instant Pot to sauté mode on high.
 When hot, add half the pork and brown on all sides, about 2-3 minutes.
 Remove pork to a bowl and repeat with remaining pork.

-- Pour in the mojo sauce and stir well.
+- Add all the pork back in along with the remaining mojo sauce.
 Secure lid with vent set to seal, and pressure cook (manual) on high pressure for 30 minutes.
 Then let pressure naturally release for 15 minutes.
 Release any remaining steam and remove cover.

 Option 1: Shred pork and serve on warm tortillas with toppings of choice.

 Option 2: Remove pork to a sheet pan, partially shred and drizzle over with about 1 cup of liquid from the pot.
 Place under broiler for 5-10 minutes.
 Serve with additional liquid and toppings of choice.